 This MD&A and, in particular, but without limitation, section 1.3, Key corporate developments, section 1.4, Capital markets strategy, section 1.6, Capitals and our corporate responsibility, section 2, Strategic imperatives, section 3.2, Business outlook and assumptions, section 5, Business segment analysis and section 6.7, Liquidity, contain forward-looking statements.
-These forward-looking statements include, without limitation, statements relating to our projected financial performance for 2023, BCE's dividend growth objective and 2023 annualized common share dividend and dividend payout ratio level, BCE's anticipated capital expenditures, network deployment plans and the benefits expected to result therefrom, BCE's financial policy targets, the sources of liquidity we expect to use to meet our anticipated 2023 cash requirements, our expected post-employment benefit plans funding including an anticipated reduction in contributions to our pension plans in 2023, Bell Ventures' planned investments in early-stage and growth companies that provide advanced technology solutions, our environmental, social and governance (ESG) objectives, which include, without limitation, our objectives concerning diversity, equity, inclusion and belonging (DEIB), our targeted reductions in the level of our greenhouse gas (GHG) emissions including, without limitation, our plans to be carbon neutral for our operational GHG emissions starting in 2025 and to achieve science-based targets (SBTs) by 2026 or 2030, as applicable, our objectives concerning reductions in waste to landfill, e-waste recovery, community investment, privacy and information security, corporate governance and ethical business conduct leadership, BCE's business outlook, objectives, plans and strategic priorities, and other statements that do not refer to historical facts.
+These forward-looking statements include, without limitation, statements relating to our projected financial performance for 2023, BCE's dividend growth objective and 2023 annualized common share dividend and dividend payout ratio level, BCE's anticipated capital expenditures, network deployment plans and the benefits expected to result therefrom, BCE's financial policy targets, the sources of liquidity we expect to use to meet our anticipated 2023 cash requirements, our expected post-employment benefit plans funding including an anticipated reduction in contributions to our pension plans in 2023, Bell Ventures' planned investments in early-stage and growth companies that provide advanced technology solutions, our environmental, social and governance (ESG) objectives, which include, without limitation, our objectives concerning diversity, equity, inclusion and belonging (DEIB), our targeted reductions in the level of our greenhouse gas (GHG) emissions including, without limitation, our plans to be carbon neutral for our operational GHG emissions starting in 2025 and to achieve sciencebased targets (SBTs) by 2026 or 2030, as applicable, our objectives concerning reductions in waste to landfill, e-waste recovery, community investment, privacy and information security, corporate governance and ethical business conduct leadership, BCE's business outlook, objectives, plans and strategic priorities, and other statements that do not refer to historical facts.
 A statement we make is forward-looking when it uses what we know and expect today to make a statement about the future.
-Forward-looking statements are typically identified by the wor or implied by, such forward-looking statements and that our business outlook, objectives, plans and strategic priorities may not be achieved.
-These statements are not guarantees of future performance or events, and we caution you against relying on any of these forward-looking statements.
-Forward-looking statements are presented in this MD&A for the purpose of assisting investors and others in understanding our objectives, strategic priorities and business outlook as well as our anticipated operating environment.
-Readers are cautioned, however, that such information may not be appropriate for other purposes.
+Forward-looking statements are typically identified by the words assumption, goal, guidance, objective, outlook, project, strategy, target and other similar expressions or future or conditional verbs such as aim, anticipate, believe, could, expect, intend, may, plan, seek, should, strive and will.
+All such forward-looking statements are made pursuant to the safe harbour provisions of applicable Canadian securities laws and of the United States (U.S.) Private Securities Litigation Reform Act of 1995.
 Unless otherwise indicated by us, forward-looking statements in this MD&A describe our expectations as at March 2, 2023 and, accordingly, are subject to change after that date.
 Except as may be required by applicable securities laws, we do not undertake any obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.